gillesdami/yugioh-superdb/GITHUB_ACTIONS_SETUP.md

   - Downloads latest database from previous release before sync
   - Falls back to `yugioh-superdb-v0.sqlite` for bootstrapping
   - Creates fresh database if no previous versions exist
+  - Forces creation of initial release when no previous releases exist (bootstrap)

 ### 📋 **Comprehensive Logging**

 - Captures both stdout and stderr
-- Monitors for warnings and errors in output
+- Monitors for warnings and errors in output (excludes normal "no data found" messages)
 - Includes database statistics in releases
 - Full logs attached to email notifications
+- Filters excessive "no data found" messages in email attachments for readability

 ## Manual Testing